 There are a few fjords in Norway just as beautiful as Geirangerfjorden, and a few waterfalls as magnificent as The Seven Sisters.
 What is more, there might even be a few farms in Norway more stunning than Skageflå.

-But within the borders of this long and rugged country, there is for sure not any view that can even come close to the view of Skageflå mountain farm encapsulated by green leaves with The Seven Sisters waterfall thundering down on the other side of fjord next to another even more inaccessible farm.
+But within the borders of this long and rugged country, there is for sure not any view that can even come close to the view of Skageflå mountain farm encapsulated by green leaves with the Seven Sisters waterfall thundering down on the other side of the fjord.
 On top of that, all of that is experienced on a ledge 250 meters straight up from the most beautiful crystal-clear water you could imagine.

 So, if you are coming to Norway to take in something majestic, something you will probably never get to experience again, then don’t waste your time in a photoshoot line on Trolltunga.
 Go to Skageflå mountain farm and experience true Norwegian wildness!